 Spring Break Honduras IMMERSION

 The Urban Challenge Program is an urban, service-learning, immersion experience rooted in the Catholic faith tradition through the Romero Center in Camden, NJ.
 It is a unique educational and retreat opportunity that serves high school students between their junior and senior years.
 The program is built upon four fundamental components: prayer, service, education, and reflection.
 Personally experiencing the lives and stories of the people of Camden and its surrounding communities, the students get to learn about the challenges that face the city and how they can make a difference.

 Arrupe Leaders Summit

-Put on by the Ignatian Solidarity Network, and inspired by the life and vision of Pedro Arrupe SJ, the Arrupe Leaders Summit is for six emerging student leaders and two chaperones from our St. Louis U. High community to engage with students from Jesuit high schools nationwide to deepen their understanding of “a faith that does justice,” share ideas and resources for social justice programming, and become empowered to effect positive social change in their local and global communities.
-The summit takes place in Mt.
+Put on by the Ignatian Solidarity Network, and inspired by the life and vision of Pedro Arrupe SJ, the Arrupe Leaders Summit is for six emerging student leaders and two chaperones from our St. Louis U. High community.
+At the summit, they will engage with students from Jesuit high schools nationwide to deepen their understanding of “a faith that does justice,” share ideas and resources for social justice programming, and become empowered to effect positive social change in their local and global communities.
+Past summits have taken place in Mt.
 Hermon, CA.

 SPRING BREAK JERUSALEM FARMS IMMERSION